8fit, a health and fitness app that offers tailored workout and meal plans, closes $7M Series A

 Real-time data analytics startup Incorta raises $15M Series B led by Kleiner Perkins

 8fit, a popular health and fitness app that offers tailored workouts and meals plan, has raised $7 million in Series A funding.
-Backing the round are VCs Creandum and Eight Road Ventures.
+Backing the round are VCs Creandum and Eight Roads Ventures.
 It brings total funding for the Berlin and Palo Alto-based startup to $10 million.

 Separately, a source tells me that the company is generating more than $1 million in monthly recurring revenue from selling fitness and meal plan subscriptions.
 8fit declined to comment on revenue or active monthly users, paying or otherwise.
 All the startup would say is that it has 10 million registrations to the app.